-For runners or any outdoor enthusiast, the dew point is a far more insightful metric than relative humidity (commonly referred to as just humidity in weather apps and sites).
+For runners or any outdoor enthusiast, the dew point is a far more insightful metric than relative humidity (commonly referred to as just humidity).

-Mainly because the dew point tells you how comfortable it’ll feel outside (and by extension, how well your body can cool itself from sweat).
-This helps you mentally set the right expectation for a run, determine what to wear, and guide hydration/cooling decisions.
+Knowing the dew point helps you mentally set the right expectation for a run, determine what to wear, and guide hydration/cooling decisions.

-Before I share why the dew point is more useful than humidity, it’ll help to learn some of the nuances surrounding humidity.
+Before I share why the dew point is more useful than humidity, it’ll help to understand a bit more about humidity.

 The Downsides of Humidity